GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Respond and Remediate Promptly: Time is of the essence in security.
 Strive to acknowledge reports quickly and fix critical issues as fast as possible without sacrificing quality.
 Even if a bug is complex, make interim plans and keep all parties informed.
 A slow response can result in public disclosure without a fix, which puts users at risk.
+Treat researchers as partners in security.
+Be polite, thankful, and honest in all interactions.

 -